bartfeenstra/betty/documentation/usage/cli.rst

       --help     Show this message and exit.

     Commands:
-      clear-caches                   Clear all caches.
+      clear-caches                   Clear all caches
-      config                         Configure Betty.
+      config                         Configure Betty
-      demo                           Explore a demonstration site.
+      demo                           Explore a demonstration site
-      docs                           View the documentation.
+      docs                           View the documentation
       extension-new-translation      Create a new translation for an extension extension-update-translations  Update all existing translations for an extension
-      generate                       Generate a static site.
+      generate                       Generate a static site
-      new                            Create a new project.
+      new                            Create a new project
       new-translation                Create a new translation
-      serve                          Serve a generated site.
+      serve                          Serve a generated site
       update-translations            Update all existing translations
       dev-new-translation            Create a new translation for Betty itself dev-update-translations        Update all existing translations for Betty